...

 What is Medical Detox?

 Medical detox, or detoxification, is the first step in addiction treatment.
 It is the process of ridding the body of toxins caused by drug or alcohol abuse.
-Detox can be accompanied by uncomfortable and severe withdrawal symptoms that can be deadly if not done under the care of a team of licensed medical professionals.
-A physician often heads a medical detox center team comprising a nursing staff, a clinical team, substance abuse counselors, and therapists.
+Detox can cause uncomfortable and serious withdrawal symptoms.
+These symptoms can be dangerous if not managed by a team of licensed medical professionals.
+A doctor often leads a medical detox center team.
+This team includes nurses, a clinical team, substance abuse counselors, and therapists.

-Some medical detox centers use advanced practice personnel like nurse practitioners or physician assistants to provide medical treatment during detox.
+Some medical detox centers use trained staff like nurse practitioners or physician assistants to give medical care during detox.

 The We Level Up medical detox near me centers offer: